 ~*~

 We knew we didn’t have time to linger on top, so we hustled off the summit and back down the talus field of the direct route.
 The boulders are more stable than I would have expected, especially for an Elk Range peak.
 Moving quickly, we had to abandon our search for Jenny’s stashed poles at about 12,600 ft. (if you find a pair of Leki Tours, let me know!)
 As we got to the talus slope, the sky turned more sinister and a few claps of thunder boomed through the air as we reached treeline.
 Several barrages of large, loose rocks slid uncomfortably close by to add to the excitement.
-We made it back to camp right as the clouds opened up a rain that would last the rest of the day and night.
+We made it back to camp as the clouds opened up torrents that would last the rest of the day and night.

 Packing up our soggy gear, we knew we had stolen a summit on a sketchy weather day.
 If we had decided to skip the climb, that would have been the right decision too.
-The 8 mile pack out went smoothly and offered a special treat–we saw a bear munching on raspberries in the willows about a mile from the exit!
-Overall a great and challenging day, good company and a successful return visit to the summit of Snowmass Mountain!
+The 8-mile pack out went smoothly and offered a special treat–we saw a bear munching on raspberries in the willows about a mile from the exit!
+Overall a great and challenging day, good company, and a successful return visit to the summit of Snowmass Mountain!